Peteresis/Election_Analysis/README.md

 - Which county had the largest number of votes?

 The county with the largest number of votes was Denver with 82.8% of the total valid votes.
-This result was not to be expected, since the population of the 3 counties analyzed  is similar:
+This result was not to be expected, since the population of the 3 counties analyzed  is similar.

 Information from the 2022 Census shows that the number of inhabitants in each of the 3 counties is: